Query Links

 Keep original output names

-Used to preserve the layout/naming from the linked Query (Layout: Min, Medium, Max).
+Used to preserve the layout and naming from the linked query (Layout: Min, Medium, Max).

 Synchronize custom elements